 How can we help?
 We love hearing from our members and readers.
 Whether you have a story that’s ‘publish-ready’ or the germ of an idea that might support your work, let us know!

-We’re always happy to hear from our Members and readers.
-Let us know what you’d like for us to cover in our members’ only briefings, share your story on our blog, or let us know if you have an idea for LGIU’s podcast.
-Maybe there’s an event you’d like us to host or research?
+We’re always happy to hear from local government.
+Write a piece for our blog, let us know what you’d like for us to cover in our members only briefings, or maybe you have an idea for LGIU’s podcast.
 We’re all ears (or whatever the text equivalent may be).

 Submit an idea via the form.
 It goes straight into our editorial review so your idea can become our mission to get it to tens of thousands of local government in councils around the world.